lanefrasier/Julias-Online-Math-Notes/Physics/Physics.md

 >**Force**

-Definition: A push or pull on an object.
+A push or pull on an object.
 Force is a vector quantity with both magnitude and direction.<br>
 $F = ma$

 >**Net Force**

-Definition: Sum of all forces on an object<br>
+Sum of all forces on an object<br>
 $\sum{\vec{F}}$<br>

 >**Speed**

-Definition: The rate at which an object covers distance, or the distance traveled per unit of time.<br>
+The rate at which an object covers distance, or the distance traveled per unit of time.<br>
 $s = \frac{distance}{time}$

 >**Position**

-Definition:The location of an object in space at a given time, relative to a reference point (or origin).<br>
+The location of an object in space at a given time, relative to a reference point (or origin).<br>
 $r(t)$

 >**Velocity**

-Definition: A vector quantity that describes both the speed and direction of an object's motion<br>
+A vector quantity that describes both the speed and direction of an object's motion<br>
 $v(t) = \frac{dr}{dt}$
 $\vec{v} = \frac{\Delta \vec{x}}{\Delta t}$<br>

 >**Acceleration**

-Definition: The rate at which an object's velocity changes over time<br>
+The rate at which an object's velocity changes over time<br>
 $a(t) = \frac{dv}{dt} = \frac{d^{2}r}{dt^2}$<br>
 $\vec{a} = \frac{\Delta \vec{v}}{\Delta t} = \frac{v_{f} - v_{i}}{\Delta t}$

 ### Fields

+An empty space around an object where a non-contact force (gravity, electric, magnetic) could exist<br>

 >**Scalar Fields**

-Definition: An empty space around an object where a non-contact force (gravity, electric, magnetic) could exist.
+A single numerical value (a scalar) at each point in space.
+Examples include temperature, density, and pressure <br>

+>**Vector Fields**

+These fields have both a magnitude (strength) and a direction at each point in space.
+Examples include velocity, force, and electric field<br>

+>**Tensor Fields**

+The most general type, encompassing scalar and vector fields as special cases.
+They describe quantities that require multiple components to be fully represented, often involving relationships between different directions.
+Examples include stress-energy tensor in general relativity and inertia tensor. <br>

 1. Gravitational - around objects with mass
 2. Electric - objects with charge
 3. Magnetic - objects with magnetic forces